 Our son is an only child.
 Sorry, son.
 That’s just the way it worked out.

-A challenge with being an only child is that the viewfinder is always focused on you regardless of whether it’s for good or bad reasons.
+A challenge with being an only child is that the viewfinder is always focused on you for good or bad reasons.
 No breaks.
 Ever.
 The child may think they are getting a break when what is happening are the parents are resting up for another highly focused session of coaching and accountability.
 Sounds fun, right?

 Wish for a Sibling

-And this year, his junior year, the temperature is rising to 451 degrees, and it is getting freaking ridiculous.
-Challenging science and math AP classes, ACTs, crew five days a week, driving, and of course, all the talk and decision-making involved with his college application decisions.
-A ton of pressure, each day, not including our enlightened and manipulative questioning.
+And this year, his junior year, the temperature is rising to 451 degrees, and it is getting freaking ridiculous and challenging science and math AP classes, ACTs, crew five days a week, driving, and all the talk and decision-making involved with his college application decisions.
+A ton of pressure each day, not including our enlightened and manipulative questioning.

 College Planning Racket

 Like lemmings in our area, we hired a “college planning” service without much forethought.
 Heck, “everyone else” does it around here, so why not us?
 Smart, right?